This is part 2 of a 4-part tutorial. You can find part 1 here, part 3 here and part 4 here.

 1public function authenticateForSubscription($id) 2 { 3 $authSignature = \Pusher::presence_auth( 4 \request('channel_name'), 5 \request('socket_id'), 6 \Auth::user()->_id, 7 \Auth::user()->toArray() 8 ); 9 return response()->json(json_decode($authSignature)); 10 }

 Great.
 Now, let’s test our app out.
-Start your MongoDB server by running mongod
+Start your MongoDB server by running mongod.
+(On Linux/macOS, you might need to run it as sudo).

 Then start your app by running: